KeremTAN/Creational-Patterns-Benchmark/README.md

 The creational design pattern with the second highest production cost is Abstract Factory Design Pattern, </br>
 and the third highest creational design pattern is Simple Factory Design Pattern. </br>
 According to our observations, the creational design pattern with the lowest being production cost was the Prototype Design Pattern. </br>
+## Predictions About The Comparison Results </br>
+ <b>Builder Design Pattern;</b> As it is known, it allows us to produce an object that is different and with the flexibility we want. </br>
+ The builder design pattern first creates its own object in order to provide us with the flexibility of production, </br>
+and we can make any field adjustments we want with this created builder object. </br>
+After setting the fields we want, we produce the object we want to produce by performing the build process and </br>
+we set all fields of builder object to the relevant fields of the object we produced. </br>
+In order to produce our object with the flexibility we want with the builder design pattern, </br>
+we need to produce 2 objects at a time and adjust the all fields of these objects to each other. </br>
+These may have increased more our production cost than othercreational design patterns. </br>